istiyaksiddiquee/istiyaksiddiquee/README.md

 ### Hello there 👋

 This is Istiyak.
 I have 6+ years of experience in backend development.
-In 2019, I immigrated from Bangladesh to Germany.
+In 2019, I came from Bangladesh to Germany.
 Since 2021, I have been working as a Backend and Machine Learning Engineer at Universitätsklinikum Magdeburg.

+I am currently working on my portfolio project, showcasing my knowledge of full-stack machine learning workflow.

 These are some of the major technologies that I use or have worked on in the past: